mendhak/smashtest-tutorial/README.md

             Type 'hello world[enter]' into 'input'
 ```

-Rerun the test using `npx smashtest --headless=false` and watch the steps in action.
+Rerun the test using `npx smashtest --headless=false` to see the steps in action.